Sapphire: The Celestial Stone of Wisdom and Royal Legacy

 A strand of Cambodian sapphire faceted rondelle beads.
 Photo credit: Michelle Pajak-Reynolds

-Sapphire History and Lore
+A Storied Gem: Sapphire in History and Lore

 Rough (unfaceted) ethically-sourced Umba sapphires from Tanga, Tanzania.
 These gems are unique to the Gerevi Hills, north of the Umba River, in the Umba Valley of Tanzania.
 Umba sapphires are known for their incredible color varieties not typically …